lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 }
 ```

-The element rule is overloaded with a drop.
+The element rule is overloaded with a drop : It means that anything that the `super.element` matched will be dropped.

+##

 # A more detailed view of the architecture.